snap-stanford/cs224w-notes/index.md

 You too may help make these notes better by submitting your improvements to us via [GitHub](https://github.com/ermongroup/cs228-notes).
 Note that submitting substantial improvements will result in *bonus points* being added to your overall grade!

-Starting with the Fall 2019 offering of CS 224W, the course covers four broad topic areas for understanding and effectively learning representations from large-scale networks: preliminaries, network methods, and machine learning with networks.
+Starting with the Fall 2019 offering of CS 224W, the course covers three broad topic areas for understanding and effectively learning representations from large-scale networks: preliminaries, network methods, and machine learning with networks.
 Subtopics within each area correspond to individual lecture topics.

 ## Preliminaries